 The Guild desire to see sound recording recognised as a profession, a latterly devalued term defined as (1) an employment not mechanical and requiring some degree of learning; (2) a religious belief or pretence.
 Which definition they choose must depend largely on their attitude to formal technical training.
 The Tonmeister concept has not exactly been welcomed in this country, despite capable work by the University of Surrey, so what will the Guild suggest as an alternative?
-Some kind of the beneficial on what will the Guild suggest as an alternative?
-Some kind of the beneficiation, whatever its level, would in the long term be more profitable than the present system resting on vague 'studio experience' and actually meaning 'jobs for the boys'.
+Some kind of recognised qualification, whatever its level, would in the long term be more profitable than the present system resting on vague 'studio experience' and actually meaning 'jobs for the boys'.
 Qualifications can indeed bg a disadvantage under present conditions as one Oxford graduate in physics discovered recently when sacked by a studio manager fearful of being ousted by his junior.
 And this was no back-street studio.

-Mr Levy and others are known to fear trade union involvement in the recording industry.
+Mr Levy and others are known to fear trade union involveand the recording industry.
 To quote the words of the APRS president on an earlier occasion, 'eventually they'll say it takes 14 people to operate a desk'.
-Admittedly many unions have displayed the most deplorable contempt for the general public but this is all the more reason for a presently union-free industry to put itself in order.
+Admittedly many unions have displayed the most deplorable contempt for the general public but this is all the more reason for a presently union-free industry to put itself in order,